Son189/project--1/README.md

 # Interactivity with the user

--One is able to go through the railway schedule.
+-  One is able to go through the railway schedule.

--One is able to order for train tickets.
+-  One is able to order for train tickets.

--one is able to like, comment to our services provided.
+-   one is able to like, comment to our services provided.

-# Support or Contribution
+# Author

-For any suggestions or contributions please do not hesistate to contact the owners of this repository.

-Contributions to this project are welcomed by all, If you need to contribute, follow the steps below

--Fork the repository

--Follow the procedure as explained earlier.

--Create a branch off develop for the feature you wish to add

--Make neccessary changes, commit and raise a pull request against develop,

--Note when making contributions, please endevour to follow good coding practice.
+- Benson Wanjira

-# Contacts.
+# Built-with
-Below you will find our contact information:

-Call / Message; +254702233145

-E-mail; ronaldcheruiyot342@gmail.com

-Fax; +1(001122698791)
+->HTML

+->CSS

+->JavaScript